RobeHerrera/ImageTransferTCP/README.md

 - Execute Command extern from Client side to use exiftool to read UserComment in the image received

 ### Update 4 / AUG / 2018
-- TODO: Add system() to add metadata in the image
+- Add system() to add metadata in the image

+### Update 5 / AUG / 2018
-- TODO: Manage the header IP TCP to set the correct UserComment
+- Manage the header IP TCP to set the correct UserComment

+## Update 5 / AUG / 2018
+- TODO: Complete image of Docker one for Server and other for Client

 ## PENDING TASKS:
-- Bug displaying port and network in Client side
+- Accept more than one connection.
 - Create a docket images to recreate all this.
-- Make bit operation in header TCP IP.

-## QUESTION:
-- exif is a function that I need to do?, or use the already create exif to read the metadata of the images?
-- I don't know what could be the difence vs little and big endian in the network transfer.
-How I can make a machine with diferent endianness ?
--
+- How I can I get the complte IP header, in wich buffer or struct is stored.

 ### REQUIREMENTS